Bringing vaccines to those who need them most

 Defeating diarrheal disease

-Our DefeatDD initiative raises awareness about diarrheal disease, which remains as a leading cause of child death in poor communities, yet doesn’t typically receive the attention or funding required to invest in proven tools such as rotavirus vaccines.
+Our DefeatDD initiative raises awareness about diarrheal disease, which remains a leading cause of child death in poor communities, yet doesn’t typically receive the attention or funding required to invest in proven tools such as rotavirus vaccines.
 As with many childhood diseases, vaccines are an essential tool for defeating diarrhea.
 Our advocacy encourages their use within a comprehensive strategy that includes support for vaccines alongside other proven interventions such as oral rehydration solution, nutrition, clean water and sanitation, and treatment with zinc.
 Conquering childhood diarrhea requires a commitment to a full package of treatment and prevention options, and vaccine advocacy represents a fundamental platform for spotlighting the power of such integration.
 [Photo: PATH]